Video Game: Civilization: Call to Power

 - Exactly What It Says on the Tin: Space bombers, which bomb targets from space.

-- Fascist, but Inefficient: Most of the more repressive governments (Tyranny, Fascism, Comunism), provide production bonusus (or in the case of tyranny, less of a penalty), but the cannot support as many cities and have a reduced economic output.
-Averted for Technocracy, which has strong bonusus all around (Although is still more production and less economy focused than the more open governments.)
+- Fascist, but Inefficient: Most of the more repressive governments (Tyranny, Fascism, Comunism) provide production bonuses (or in the case of tyranny, less of a penalty), but they cannot support as many cities and have a reduced economic output.
+Averted for Technocracy, which has strong bonuses all around (although it's still more production and less economy focused than the more open governments).

 - Gameplay Automation: None whatsoever in Civilization: Call to Power - which can prove incredibly annoying when you have a large empire or your new underwater/space colonies need to have their basic infrastructure built up.
 Thankfully, Call to Power 2 added some automation tasks like being able to assign production tasks to all cities simultaneously.
 When the source code to Call to Power 2 became open-source, the community added more forms of gameplay automation.